The online space is under constant change and the promotional products marketplace continues to transition to new ways of doing business.

 In today’s multichannel world, marketing is not a linear process.
 The web and E-commerce have put the customer in the driver’s seat and they make purchases on their own terms.
 The modern-day customer has instant access to endless information about products, brands, and competitors when seeking to validate their purchases.

-We’ve taken a look back at what worked in 2018 for our distributor clients, a broader spectrum for B2B, and what we see working for 2019.
-We are also including retail trends, which I personally consider valuable because it’s usually at the forefront of trends.
+We’ve taken a look back at what worked for our distributor clients before the pandemic, how that changed during 2020, and where it’s going in these challenging times of recovery.
+We are also looking at a broader spectrum for B2B and what we see working going forward.
+Additionally, we are also including retail trends, which I personally consider valuable because it’s usually at the forefront of trends.

-Here’s our list of trends that will shape distributor marketing in 2019.
+Here’s our list of trends that are shaping distributor marketing.

 In today’s multichannel world, knowing your customers well is a vital part of your brand communications.
 The more directly your marketing speaks to them, the more successful you will be.

 Having your customer at the center of your brand story is a key differentiator to stand out from the crowd.
-Despite the fact that’s B2B, people look to connect with people and prefer to do business with those hey can relate to in some way.
+Also in B2B, people look to connect with people and prefer to do business with those they can relate to in some way.

 Your brand personality and values can be expressed in many different ways.
 It’s usually an extension of your own.
 It may be taking a stand on social issues and supporting charitable organizations.
 Or as simple as letting your love of sports show through.
 It can also be showcasing creative bold design.
 As long as it’s authentic and real, it will help you win over loyal customers.